Natsume Atari: Corporate divisions

-Natsume Co., Ltd. was previously the parent company of Natsume Inc., founded in May 1988.
+Natsume Co., Ltd. was founded in Japan on October 20, 1987.
+It became the parent company of Natsume Inc., founded in May 1988.
 Natsume Inc. started publishing video games in 1990.
 By 1995, Natsume Inc. had broken away into its own company and is separately owned and operated.

 In October 2002, Natsume Co., Ltd. founded the pachinko company Atari Inc. (not to be confused with the American game company) in Osaka, which specialized in developing slot and pinball machines.
 On May 6, 2005, Natsume Solution began operation in Shinjuku.
 This division specializes on web site development, providing mobile solutions/services and developing web systems.
 On March 1, 2006, Natsume Solution was merged with Evolve.

-Meanwhile, Natsume Inc. opened up a development studio of its own, named Natsume Inc. Japan.

-Natsume Co., Ltd. changed its name to Natsume-Atari in October 2013, and it is not directly connected to Natsume Inc. or its subsidiary Natsume Inc. Japan.
-Despite their corporate split off, Natsume-Atari and Natsume Inc. have continued to collaborate on a number of occasions.
+Natsume Co., Ltd. changed its name to Natsume Atari in October 2013, and it is not directly connected to Natsume Inc. or its subsidiary Natsume Inc. Japan.
+Despite their corporate split off, Natsume Atari and Natsume Inc. have continued to collaborate on a number of occasions.

+Within Natsume Atari exists Tengo Project, an internal development team established as early as 2008 for the production of Omega Five, which has shifted its focus to modern revivals of classic video games.
+Composed of veteran developers with an average age of 54 (as of 2022), its permanent members are composer Hiroyuki Iwatsuki, designer Shunichi Taniguchi, and programmer Toshiyasu Miyabe.
+Its works include Wild Guns Reloaded, The Ninja Saviors: Return of the Warriors and Pocky & Rocky Reshrined.